hiltonml/camera_trap_tools/code/documentation/create_video.md

 - Videos are not created for the final day of images for a camera.
 The reason for this is the assumption that more images taken on the "current" final day will be downloaded the next time the camera SD card is swapped.
 We want to include those new images in the day's video, so creation of video is delayed until a future date.
+If you want a video created for the final day, use the ```--force``` option.

 The video files will be organized in the video directory with the following structure:
     ```<VideoDirectory>/<prefix><CameraID>/<prefix><CameraID>-<YYYY>/<prefix><CameraID>-<YYYY>-<MM>```